jsutixvdatascyj5/notes/README.md

 # 2023-12-14
 - Today's programming wisdom is to prioritize code readability and maintainability over cleverness or optimization.
 Writing clear, concise, and well-organized code makes it easier for others to understand and modify in the future, saving time and reducing errors.
 Additionally, optimizing code prematurely can lead to unnecessary complexity and may not even provide significant performance benefits.
 It's better to write simple, working code first and optimize only if profiling indicates a bottleneck.
 Remember, code is read far more often than it is written, so strive to make it easy to read and understand.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
+It's better to write clear, maintainable code first and optimize later, when profiling has identified bottlenecks.
+Focusing on optimization prematurely can lead to unnecessary complexity, bugs, and wasted time.